FastDeath/rawcan/README.md

 Installing
 ----------

+Follow the steps outlined in [README.isotp](https://github.com/hartkopp/can-isotp/blob/master/README.isotp) to build and install  the [can-isotp](https://github.com/hartkopp/can-isotp) kernel module.

-This package is published to npm, so installing is as simple as:
+~This package is published to npm, so installing is as simple as:~ *Not this version yet, unfortunately*

 ```
 $ npm install rawcan